andwoo/portfolio/src/markdown/hub.md

 technologies: ['React', 'Redux', 'SCSS', 'Typescript']
 ---

-Every time I launch my browser, I open several new tabs to catch up on what's new on my favourite sites.
+Every time I launch my browser, I open several tabs to catch up on what's new on my favourite sites.
 I decided to make a Google Chrome extension to showcase all the information I wanted to see on one page.
 The page contains a list of quick launch icons, followed live Twitch streamers, favourite subreddits and upcoming esports matches.
 [Extension Page](https://chrome.google.com/webstore/detail/hub/fmbiminakmgaaglnogaemeighbdoolmi)

 ---